tylermilner/FirebaseSwift/README.md

 ##### AUTH
 See instructions [here](https://firebase.google.com/docs/database/rest/auth) on creating an access token.
+You cannot currently create an access token with this library, but you can use an access token you've created elsewhere or use the depricated Database Secret (see below on using a secret instead of an access token)

 If you want to use the deprecated Firebase Database Secret, use the auth property: